New York City Criminal Court: History

-The Court of Special Sessions was created in 1744, from a court created in 1732.
+The New York City Court of Special Sessions was created in 1744, from a court created in 1732.
 (The New York County Court of General Sessions tried felonies as a county court, whereas Bronx, Kings, Queens, and Richmond counties had a regular County Court.)
-The New York City Court of Special Sessions tried misdemeanors like other cities' police courts, and the New York City Magistrates' Courts tried petty criminal cases.
+In 1848 the city Police Courts or Magistrates' Courts were created, elected within six districts.
+In 1910 both city courts were reconstituted after the city's consolidation.
+The Court of Special Sessions tried misdemeanors like other cities' police courts, and the Magistrates' Courts tried petty criminal cases.

 The Criminal Court was established effective 1 September 1962 by the New York City Criminal Court Act of the 173rd New York State Legislature and Governor Nelson Rockefeller, replacing the City Magistrates' Courts and the Court of Special Sessions.
 (The work and personnel of the New York County Court of General Sessions, and the County Court in Bronx, Kings, Queens, and Richmond counties, were transferred to the Supreme Court.)

 In 1969–1970, extrajudicial administrative courts were created to offload a large volume of cases from the Criminal Court: the state DMV Traffic Violations Bureau (TVB), which adjudicates non-parking traffic violations, and the city DOF Parking Violations Bureau, which adjudicates parking violations.
 Though the state had created Narcotics Parts (N Parts) in the city's Supreme Court in 1971, in 1993 the Criminal Court implemented its first problem-solving court in the Midtown Community Court.

 Manhattan courthouse

 The Criminal Courthouse building is a 17-story Art Deco-style building at 100 Centre Street in lower Manhattan designed by Wiley Corbett and Charles B. Meyers, and constructed from 1938-41.
-It was built on the site of the 1894 Criminal Courthouse and the originalTombs prison.
+It was built on the site of the 1894 Criminal Courthouse and the original Tombs prison.

-In popular culture
+Popular culture

 The 1980's sitcom Night Court was inspired by the evening court sessions held in the Criminal Courthouse building in Manhattan from 5:00 pm to 1:00 am; however, the exterior of the New York County Courthouse is shown in the show's opening sequence.

-Due to the popularity of the show, tourists sometimes view the evening sessions from the public galleries.
+Tourists sometimes view the evening sessions from the public galleries.